-- (a) Represent and advise the city council and all city officers in all matters of law pertaining to their offices. - (b) Represent and appear for the City in any or all actions or proceedings in which the City is concerned or is a party, and represent and appear for any city officer or employee, or former city officer or employee, in any or all actions and proceedings in which any such officer or employee is concerned or is a party for any act arising out of his employment or by reason of his or her official capacity. - (c) Attend all meetings of the city council and give advice or opinions in writing whenever requested to do so by the city council or by any of the advisory boards, committees, commissions or officers of the City. - (d) Approve the form of contracts made by and bonds given to the City, and all deeds or covenants recorded for or on behalf of the City.
+- Represent and advise the city council and all City officers in all matters of law pertaining to their offices. - (2) Represent and appear for the City in any or all actions or proceedings in which the City is concerned or is a party, and represent and appear for any City officer or employee, or former City officer or employee, in any or all actions and proceedings in which any such officer or employee is concerned or is a party for any act arising out of his employment or by reason of his or her official capacity.

-- (e) Approve any and all proposed ordinances and resolutions for the City and amendments thereto. - (f) Surrender to his or her successor all books, papers, files and documents pertaining to the City's affairs. - (g) Prosecute on behalf of the people of the City any or all criminal cases arising from violation of city ordinances, and such State misdemeanors as the City has the power to prosecute. - (h) Recommend and oversee the hiring and supervise the work of any and all other attorneys employed by the City to perform legal work on any litigation or other matter, or to otherwise assist the city attorney. - (i) To otherwise serve as the legal counselor to the City, and to perform other duties consistent with the Charter, as directed by the city council.
+- (3) Attend all meetings of the city council and give advice or opinions in writing whenever requested to do so by the city council or by any of the advisory boards, committees, commissions or officers of the City. - (4) Approve the form of contracts made by and bonds given to the City, and all deeds or covenants recorded for or on behalf of the City. - (5) Approve any and all proposed ordinances and resolutions for the City and amendments thereto. - (6) Surrender to his or her successor all books, papers, files and documents pertaining to the City's affairs. - (7) Prosecute on behalf of the people of the City any or all criminal cases arising from violation of City ordinances, and such State misdemeanors as the City has the power to prosecute. - (8) Recommend and oversee the hiring and supervise the work of any and all other attorneys employed by the City to perform legal work on any litigation or other matter, or otherwise employed to assist the city attorney. - (9) To otherwise serve as the legal counselor to the City, and to perform other duties consistent with the Charter, as directed by the city council.